Elementor Review: The Best WordPress Page Builder

 What is Elementor?

 What makes Elementor stand out from all the other page builders is that it is equipped with a laundry list of powerful features that would normally cost an arm and a leg to access.
-And not just that, it is extremely easy to use.
+Not only that, it is extremely easy to use.

 What are Page Builders?

-A page builder is a tool that allows the user to create a website or web page without the use of coding by adding blocks of content or elements via drag and drop editors.
-The elements are usually pre-defined templates for things like text, headings, paragraphs, images, galleries, videos, social media buttons, etc.
+A page builder is a tool that allows the user to create a website or web page without coding by adding blocks of content or elements via drag-and-drop editors.
+The elements are usually pre-defined templates for text, headings, paragraphs, images, galleries, videos, social media buttons, etc.

-They have increasingly become popular in recent times because of how easy they are to use and their versatility.
-And of course, because more people are choosing to create their websites on CMSs like WordPress.
+They have increasingly become popular recently because of how easy they are to use and their versatility.
+And, of course, because more people choose to create their websites on CMSs like WordPress.

 Who is it for?